 - 1. Faculty will communicate with the student to: - a.
 Review unsatisfactory performance. - b.
 Discuss faculty recommendations for improvement. - c.
-Review policy and procedure regarding academic warning. - 2.
-A written summary of the communication, including supporting data and recommendations will be forwarded to the Assistant Dean for Academic Services, Director of Student Resources Development, the appropriate Department Chair and placed in the student's file.
+Review policy and procedure regarding academic warning. - A written summary of the communication, including supporting data and recommendations will be forwarded to the Director, School of Nursing Office of Student Affairs, Director of Student Resources Development, the appropriate Department

+Chair and placed in the student's file.

-3. An Academic Warning letter will be sent to the student via electronic and first class/certified mail, return receipt requested, from the Assistant Dean for Academic Services.
+3. An Academic Warning letter will be sent to the student via electronic and first class/certified mail, return receipt requested, from the Director, School of Nursing Office of Student Affairs.
 An electronic copy of the letter will be distributed to the following people as appropriate: